MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-01-14-sockets-and-bockets-part-2.markdown

 * Allocate an array to the buffer.
 * Allocate an offset and length to the buffer.
 * Allocate a callback method.
 * Call Socket.xxxAsync passing in the SocketAsyncEventArgs, the operation will complete and invoke the callback.

 What we are going to do is wrap the whole creation, array allocation, and offsetting to the BocketPool:

+{% codeblock lang:fsharp %}
     namespace Fes
       open System
       open System.Net.Sockets